marcotoronto/rdm-test/content/05_Deposit_to_Dataverse.md

 # Congrats!
 {: .no_toc }

-Now you know how to deposit your dataset in UBC Dataverse Collection!
+Now you know how to deposit your dataset in a **Demo** UBC Dataverse Collection!

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/congrats.jpg" width="300"/>